IAD Comprehensive

 pre: IAD2100

 What?
 Project-based class where students learn method (Goal-Directed Design) and work in teams on a large-scale project (designing/prototyping a mobile app).
-The class includes presentations and a Process Page (a single page in a portfolio where method and process are explained to potential employers).
+The class includes presentations and should produce a portfolio-worthy project.

 Why?